gpkuster/java-hexagonal-architecture/README.md

 # Basic spring app
-This a basic spring application
+(work in progress) This a basic spring application for putting into practice hexagonal architecture principles.

 ## Future improvements
-- Add XML support at controller
+- Include business logic for relating courses and users
-- Cover every case
+- Include secondary adapters for allowing the usage of different databases